gntagkas/Fitness_Tracker_Analysis/README.md

 - Users tend to be sedentary for the majority of the day (~545 minutes – 73%), followed by being lightly active (~170 minutes – 23%), very active (~17 minutes – 2%), and fairly active (~13 minutes – 2%).
 - There aren't significant differences in activity (sedentary, lightly active etc) across the days of the week.
 Note: We chose to deduct the average sleep time from the sedentary period to produce more accurate results.

+---

+### 5. Visualizations

+TBA

+---

+### 6. Recommendations

+i) Αccording to research, the recommended number of daily steps varies depending on factors such as age, health goals, and physical condition.
+However, a general target range of 8,000–10,000 steps per day is suitable for most people.

+Based on this, users currently fall short of the recommended goal (Our result: 6,662 steps/day).

+We suggest implementing a customizable daily step goal, ideally between 8,000 and 12,000 steps.
+When users reach their goal, they should receive a notification.

+Additionally, we observed that users are most active between 5PM and 8PM, which aligns with the time most people finish work.

+A notification during this time encouraging users to complete their daily step goal could help increase engagement.

+ii) According to our research, users tend to be sedentary for the majority of the day (~545 minutes – 73%).

+The 73% sedentary time aligns with findings from health studies on modern lifestyles but it can cause serious problems.
+We will share some reccomendations to make user more active.

+Daily Target Of Small Movements:

+- Set a target e.g 250 steps per hour for 8 hours.
+- Get a message in the end of the day: "5/8 active hours completed".

+Time to Move:

+- Get a notification when user is sedentary for more than 60 minutes.
+"You have been inactive for a while, its time for a short walk".

+Statistics for Motivation

+- Weekend report with a comment like.
+"You reduced your sedentary time by 30 minutes this week.
+Great job!".